Cranky Canine Confirmation

 What to bring

-- A properly fitted harness or head halter & a 6’-8’ flat leash (no retractable leashes allowed!)
+A properly fitted harness or head halter & a 6’-8’ non-retractable leash

 Once our class has finished, we will escort you out in the order you arrived - allow for a brief potty break and then off you go!
 The next dog will be leaving within a moment or two.
 Please ask questions during class-time or via remote consultations or private lessons.
 We may have another class starting immediately and it's important that we respect the next group of students.